microsoft/vscode-docs/docs/java/java-webapp.md

 ![Remove Authentication](images/java-webapp/remove-auth.png)

->**Note**: This specific configuration will instead using Service Principal for authentication.
-More details could be found at [Configure Maven to use your Azure Service Principal](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-deploy-spring-boot-app-with-maven-plugin#configure-maven-to-use-your-azure-service-principal)
+>**Note**: This specific configuration will now use Azure Service Principal for authentication.
+More details could be found at [Configure Maven to use your Azure Service Principal](https://docs.microsoft.com/azure/app-service/app-service-web-deploy-spring-boot-app-with-maven-plugin#configure-maven-to-use-your-azure-service-principal)

 ## Build and deploy your web app to Azure